 My Senior Camino is a great read especially if you think you are too old to walk the Camino, have a look.

 Elissa writes on her blog at Sometimes She Travels.
 There are two good sections on the Northern Route and the French Way, along with other personal and insightful posts.

-Roam Far and Wide 47 posts that cover the Camino Frances in good detail with a huge amount of photos.
+Roam Far and Wide 47 posts that cover the Camino Frances in good detail with a considerable amount of photos.

 One Footstep at a Time, again on the Camino Frances and in-depth long daily posts.

 Bike the Camino Santiago is for all cyclists.
-I will be keeping this one close at hand, since the birth of my youngest, I don’t see me getting away for more the 2 weeks at a time for the next number of years – not that I would want to.
+I will be keeping this one close at hand, since the birth of my youngest.
+I don’t see myself getting away for more than 2 weeks at a time for the next number of years – not that I would want to.

 PSG The Way – I have written about Bill before after reviewing his book about the Camino, which I enjoyed.
 To get the best from this blog select the months at the side and go right back to the start.